 You aspire to be an entrepreneur but don't know where to start?
 There's no need to panic.
 You're not alone in facing this dilemma, as there is no standard playbook for new entrepreneurs.
 However, one thing is certain: the roadmap outlined below can guide you in the right direction.

-1. Do you meet the conditions to become an entrepreneur?
+1. Conditions to become an entrepreneur

 - be 18 or older;

 - not have been declared incompetent and not be on probation;

 - be able to exercise all of your civil and political rights;

 - be allowed to engage in all activities related to running a self-employed business.

 If you are Belgian or from an EU Member State or from Lichtenstein, Norway, Iceland or Switzerland, you can get started immediately.